 Despite its position on the terrorism list, the United States maintains relatively normal relations with Syria.
-The two countries exchange ambassadors and most forms of U.S. trade with and U.S. investment in Syria are permitted.
-Exports of items that can have military applications are subject to strict licensing requirements.
+The two countries exchange ambassadors and most forms of non-military U.S. trade with and U.S. investment in Syria are permitted, subject to various licensing restrictions.